 The cluster organization and Esbjerg Municipality, work closely together with Wind Denmark, a Danish organization representing 3,100 members in the wind turbine sector, including wind turbine owners.

 The member base of Wind Denmark covers the entire value chain, both onshore and offshore, and includes wind turbines manufacturers, utilities and developers, turbine owners, wind proponents as well as the broad group of companies supplying components and services to the wind sector.

 Wind Denmark manages the interests of the members and creates the framework for the various fora, in which members can utilize the potential in knowledge sharing and exchange experiences with players within and outside the industry.

 In Esbjerg, we have also recently formed a business network called Offshore Network Esbjerg (ONE), which includes 20 different suppliers to the offshore industry.
 The members of ONE operate in the maritime industry, the oil and gas industry, and the wind industry.

-You will be able to select from a wide range of competences to support your operation and business.
+You will be able to select from a wide range of competencies to support your operation and business.

-Offshore Network Esbjerg (ONE) wants to digitalize the supplier’s services and competences and make the knowledge of your suppliers easier and with a deep insight.
+Offshore Network Esbjerg (ONE) wants to digitalize the supplier’s services and competencies and make the knowledge of your suppliers easier and with a deep insight.